-The following is a Frequently-Asked-Questions (FAQ) discussion on the State of Hawaii’s COVID-19 emergency procedures as it relates to the Periodic Motor Vehicle Inspection, (i.e., Safety Check) program.
-The temporary interim procedures established is in accordance with the Governor’s Supplementary to the Emergency Proclamation signed on March 16, 2020 and Sixth Supplementary Proclamation Relating to the COVID-19 Emergency dated April 25, 2020.
-The Sixth Supplementary Proclamation extended the emergency period expiration date from May 15, 2020 to May 31, 2020.
+The following is a Frequently-Asked-Questions (FAQs) discussion on the State of Hawaii’s COVID-19 emergency procedures as it relates to the Periodic Motor Vehicle Inspection, (i.e., Safety Check) program for non-commercial motor vehicles and motor carrier commercial motor vehicles.
+The temporary interim procedures established is in accordance with the Governor’s (First) Supplementary to the Emergency Proclamation signed on March 16, 2020 and subsequent proclamations relating to the COVID-19 Emergency that temporarily suspend

-- Where can I find a safety inspection station that will perform a safety inspection on my commercial motor vehicle (i.e., a motor vehicle that is less than 10,001 pounds GVWR)?
+- Where can I find a safety inspection station that will perform a safety inspection on my commercial motor vehicle or non-commercial motor vehicle (i.e., a motor vehicle that is less than 10,001 pounds GVWR)?

-- What do I do if my safety inspection certificate/sticker has expired before the emergency period or will be expiring during the emergency period?
+- What do I do if my commercial or non-commercial motor vehicle safety inspection certificate and sticker have expired before, during or after the Hawaii COVID-19 emergency period?

-- How do I renew my motor vehicle registration if my safety inspection certificate/ sticker has expired?
+- How do I renew my motor vehicle registration if my safety inspection certificate/ sticker is expired?

-You may renew your motor vehicle registration with an expired safety inspection certificate/sticker during this emergency period.
+You must have a current safety inspection certificate/ sticker before being allowed to renew your motor vehicle registration.
+As of January 1, 2021, there are no longer any safety inspection expiration date extensions granted.
+Once you pass your safety inspection, your new safety expiration information is sent from the inspection station to the county and the motor vehicle registration database is updated automatically that evening.
 Each county’s DMV offer non-in-person renewals either on-line, mail-in, or kiosk.
 Please check your county’s DMV website or contact your county’s DMV for the type of service being offered.

-During this emergency period, the vehicle’s safety inspection certificate/ sticker is valid until August 31, 2020.
+You must have a current safety inspection certificate/ sticker before being allowed to register and transfer ownership of that vehicle.
+As of January 1, 2021, there are no longer any safety inspection expiration date extensions granted.
 Please check your county’s DMV website or contact your county’s DMV for information on what documents need to be mailed in or dropped off to transfer the ownership of the vehicle purchased.

-If you shipped a motor vehicle that is currently registered in another state that arrived into the State of Hawaii between March 16, 2020 thru May 31, 2020, and have not registered it, you will not be required to register your vehicle with the county DMV within 30 days as is required by existing Hawaii law.
-Your vehicle registration requirement will be extended for an additional 30 days and you will be required to register your vehicle by June 30, 2020 (i.e., 30 days after the end of the emergency period).
+If you shipped a motor vehicle that is currently registered in another state that arrived into the State of Hawaii during the Hawaii COVID-19 emergency period between March 16, 2020 through May 8, 2021, and have not registered it, you will not be required to register your vehicle with the county DMV within 30 days from the arrival date as is required by existing Hawaii law.
+The out-of-state vehicle registration 30-day requirement will be waived during the Hawaii COVID-19 emergency period for those arrival dates.
+After the Hawaii COVID-19 emergency period ends, the 30-day requirement to register your vehicle will be calculated from when the motor vehicle arrived into the State of Hawaii.
 It is strongly advised that you carry the shipping document, (i.e., Bill of Laden) with you when driving the vehicle to prove that your vehicle was received in Hawaii during the emergency period.

 - How will I know when the safety inspection stations are performing safety checks again?

-Our office will communicate with the various media outlets to get the word out to the public as timely as possible.
-Safety inspection stations will reopen for inspections on May 15, 2020.
-Inspections will initially be by appointment only.
-The most current information will be found on this FAQs website or HDOT Highways website: https://hidot.hawaii.gov/highways/
+Safety inspection stations reopened for inspections on May 15, 2020.
+The most current information may be found here on this FAQs website or HDOT Highways website:

-- How will I register a brand new non-commercial motor vehicle (i.e., a motor vehicle that is less than 10,001 pounds GVWR) that I shipped to Hawaii from another state that has never been registered?
+- How will I register a brand new commercial or non-commercial motor vehicle that I shipped to Hawaii from another state that has never been registered?

-- Will I be able to register my brand new non-commercial motor vehicle (i.e., a motor vehicle that is less than 10,001 pounds GVWR) that I purchased from a dealer?
+- Will I be able to register my brand new commercial or non-commercial motor vehicle that I purchased from a dealer?

-During this emergency period, county DMVs are allowing new vehicle dealers to register new motor vehicles without a safety inspection certificate.
-New vehicle dealers that have not been informed of this interim procedure should contact their county DMV for additional details.
+During this emergency period, county DMVs are allowing new vehicle dealers to register new motor vehicles.